foreachthing/RecyclingSymbols/README.md

 * `--codelist` lets you define your own file with symbols to be created.
 * `--symbol` lets you define just one single symbol (list won't be used).
 Example: `--symbol 92 PLA 1` will create the symbol for PLA, number 99 within the recycling arrows.
 * `-m` if argument is passed, the symbols will be mirrored (so you won't have to do that manually in your slicer software).
+* `--font-quality` sets the resolution of the font.
+Rounded fonts need around 35 wheras a square font only needs 5.

 ```
 --path-openscad PATH_OPENSCAD